-There are stills of different frames from the video, and a block of text from a piracy group describing the release, which is really odd for something in the public domain.
+There are stills of different video frames, and a block of text by a piracy group describing the release, which is really odd for something in the public domain.

-Half afraid, I click on the download link for the torrent file.
-Bracing for pop-ups and malware, I just get the download prompt that should have come.
-So, that part helps.
+Half afraid, I try the download for the torrent.
+Bracing for pop-ups and malware, wishing I had turned on my VPN, and I just get the download prompt that should have come.
+So, this part helps.

 RARBG Works, I Think

 Although not as straightforward for downloading torrents as ExtraTorrent, it appears to be a valid Torrent site specializing in movies.

 If you get past the initial full-screen pop-up ad which may or may not put malware on your system, the sites appears to be fairly clean and safe.
 It also offers a good amount of information about each download, some of it appears to be by the piracy group that was the file source, and they have an array of quality options.